 With most of its brick-and-mortar locations closed due to the coronavirus pandemic, Apple launched Friday an online virtual services store focused on helping customers find and complete no-contact purchases and educate users through on-demand videos.
-The idea was created in conjunction with SheerID to help retain and acquire new customers through the health crisis.

 The virtual store has sections to get specialist support, details about no-contact delivery, information on financing, and how to trade in older Apple products for credit.